Construction will begin next year on a mixed-use development at one of the highest-profile corners of Green Hills.

 "Careful attention has been given to all design aspects," said Tim Downey, CEO of Southern Land.
 "We’ve been working closely with the City of Nashville to ensure that our plan adheres to the Green Hills Urban Design Overlay.
 Our objective is to deliver a project that meets the goals and direction previously established for the neighborhood."

-To make way for the project, building home to a Green Hills Gas, The Well Coffeehouse and Haury & Smith will be demolished.
+To make way for the project, the buildings home to Green Hills Gas, The Well Coffeehouse and Haury & Smith will be demolished.

 Southern Land is working on two other mixed-use projects in the Greater Nashville area.
 In Cool Springs, the second phase of Dwell at McEwen apartments is nearing completion, with 112 new units set for delivery in January 2013.
 In the Rock Block, Elliston 23 is slated for a spring 2013 opening; leasing on its 331 residential units and 15,000 square feet of retail begins next month.